ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 the  ``.yml`` configuration file.
 This function needs to return ``None``.
 All the work, i.e. loading of the raw files, processing them and saving the final output, has to be performed inside its body.
-To simplify this process, ESMValTool provides a set of predefined utilities_, which can be imported into your CMORizer by
+To simplify this process, ESMValTool provides a set of predefined utilities.py_, which can be imported into your CMORizer by

 .. code-block:: python